jsantell/poet/README.md

 ### Posts

 Posts are constructed in markdown, prefixed by front matter via [YAML](https://github.com/mojombo/jekyll/wiki/YAML-Front-Matter) or [JSON](https://github.com/jsantell/node-json-front-matter).
-All attributes are passed into the view template, with reserved Express attributes (`layout`, `status`) affecting Express rendering.
+All attributes are stored into the post object.

 ### Local Variables in the View

 The following variables are exposed to all views